Sysblade1984/jenkins-docker-automated-autojob/README.md

 ## How to use? / Installation

+**Note: Please give the containers full 3 minutes to launch on Linux, and full 5 minutes to launch on Windows.
+The container restarts in the process!**

 First, ensure that you have the requirements from the previous section.
 Then, do the following: